-Step one in that process was to remind the team: organizations don’t build a reputation on company or product name alone.
-In our invaluable resource during this process, the Naming Handbook, Wolff Olins says: “A name is rarely encountered in isolation, bound in a little product-experience-communication cosmos, and a good one won’t save a misconceived or badly executed idea.”
+Step One – Don’t reinvent the naming wheel.
+Wolff Olins says: “A name is rarely encountered in isolation, bound in a little product-experience-communication cosmos, and a good one won’t save a misconceived or badly executed idea.”

 So, What’s in the Name?

 Housed in the historic Stephen Girard Building, a big NO on the list was to just name this restaurant “Girard” or something expected in relation to the building or his name.
 So, we dug deeper.
 Digging into the naming potential revealed other creative constraints to consider, balancing both an operational perspective and creative point of view: A name that sounded too French might steer people away, we didn’t want to intimidate.
 A name that was too generic would be lost in a sea of new restaurant openings.